alwint3r/esp32-qemu-fun/esp-idf-project/hello_world/README.md

 dd if=/dev/zero bs=1 count=124 of=efuse_image.bin
 ```

-Run the emulator with the efuse drive file
+Then, run the emulator with the efuse drive file and accept a socket connection to communicate with the "serial port".
+This will allow us to use the esptool.py and espefuse.py tools to communicate with the emulator using a socket connection.

 ```bash
 ../../qemu/build/qemu-system-xtensa -nographic -machine esp32 \